swiftlang/swift-evolution/proposals/0030-property-behavior-decls.md

 ```

 Implicitly-unwrapped optionals allow this in a pinch, but give up a lot of
 safety compared to a non-optional 'let'.
-Using IUO for multi-phase initialization
+Using IUO for multi-phase
-gives up both immutability and nil-safety.
+initialization gives up both immutability and nil-safety.

 We also have other application-specific property features like
 `didSet`/`willSet` that add language complexity for
 limited functionality.
 Beyond what we've baked into the language already,
 there's a seemingly endless set of common property behaviors, including
-resetting, synchronized access, and various kinds of proxying, all begging for
+synchronized access, copying, and various kinds of proxying, all begging for
 language attention to eliminate their boilerplate.

 ## Proposed solution

 I suggest we allow for **property behaviors** to be implemented within the
 language.
-A `var` or `let` declaration can specify its **behaviors** in square
+A `var` declaration can specify its **behaviors** in square
 brackets after the keyword:

 ```swift